mcsweeney90/mcsweeney90.github.io/_pages/about.md

 The fundamental goal of my research is to develop effective strategies for scheduling the constituent tasks of large computational jobs on heterogeneous HPC systems.

-One interesting avenue I am currently investigating is how we can apply techniques from reinforcement learning that have recently found success in other areas to this task scheduling problem.
+One interesting avenue I am currently investigating is the application of reinforcement learning methods to this task scheduling problem.

 Interests